krisht/Game-of-Set/README.md

 </div>

 ## Rules (thanks to Wikipedia)

-Several games can be played with these cards, all involving the concept of a set.
 A set consists of three cards satisfying all of these conditions:

 They all have the same number or have three different numbers.
 They all have the same symbol or have three different symbols.